 Use your knee or a heavy object to secure the insulation before you begin cutting.

-Once the proper measurements is marked on the batt insulation, use a knife or blade that is sharp enough to make a clean cut through the thickness of the insulation.
+Once the proper measurements are marked on the batt insulation, use a knife such as the popular Olfa knife, with a fresh sharp, and long blade, long enough to make a clean cut through the thickness of the insulation.

 Cut the insulation using short steady strokes utilizing a metal ruler or carpenter’s square as a guide as you cut along the length.